Creating a fairer Britain

 (Please note however that we will not be able to provide legal advice on this Referrals Helpline.
 In addition, we are unable to discuss potential referrals from anyone other than professional advisers or representatives such as solicitors or barristers).

-Note that claimants and other individuals who would like advice and information on discrimination and human rights issues should contact the Equality Advisory and Support Service (EASS) in the first instance.
+Note that claimants and other individuals who would like advice and information on discrimination and human rights issues should contact the Equality Advisory and Support Service (EASS).

 The contact details for the EASS are: